Greek debt deal turns hedge fund trade to gold

 Hedge funds - secretive funds that can bet on rising or falling prices in a wide range of markets - have often played a controversial role in government bond markets.

-Many have attracted criticism for betting against the fortunes of European countries - including Greece - during the euro zone debt crisis, and prompting Europe to ban "naked" short-selling of sovereign credit default swaps (CDS), a product that insures the buyer against default.
+Many have attracted criticism for betting against the fortunes of European countries - including Greece - during the euro zone debt crisis, and prompting Europe to ban "naked" short-selling of sovereign credit default swaps, a product that insures the buyer against default.

 For most funds their current Greek debt holdings represent a relatively small position of their portfolios, although the gains can be large.